OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Conclusions

 We have then investigated dynamical strategies, beginning with the aligned fields scenario.
-By analytically evaluating the effective generators and the resulting QFIM for any evolving state, we have demonstrated that---unlike the stationary case---the magnetic field can indeed be estimated, and the overall precision increases with the interaction time.
+By analytically evaluating the effective generators and the resulting QFIM for any evolving state, we have demonstrated that unlike the stationary case, the magnetic field can indeed be estimated, and the overall precision increases with the interaction time.
 Then, we have considered the general case, with the probe initially prepared in an equilibrium (thermal) state of the free Hamiltonian.
 Contrary to the stationary case, we have found that the PCC does not hold, implying that equality between $C^H$ and $C^S$ cannot be stated a priori.
-However, numerical evaluations of $C^H$ have shown that in many configurations $C^S$ and $C^H$ are nearly equal, even if the $R$ quantity is large.
-Incidentally, this shows that $R$ is not a good witness of the effects of incompatibility.
+However, numerical evaluations of $C^H$ have shown that in many configurations $C^S$ and $C^H$ are close to each other, even if the asymptotic incompatibility quantifier $R$ is large.
+This confirms that $R$ generally does not track the effects of incompatibility in multiparameter quantum estimation accurately~\cite{He_2025,he2025weight}.
+In particular, asymptotic incompatibility indicators such as $R$ should be interpreted with care, since in this model they do not necessarily quantify the actual finite-copy performance loss in the parametrization of interest.

-Finally, we have put forward an adaptive scheme to restore quadratic time scaling of the QFIM, which is lost due to the Hamiltonian not commuting with its derivatives with respect to the parameters.
-The scheme is based on a feedback strategy to linearize the effective generators.
-In this framework, we also have optimized the probe, finding that neither the minimal scalar bound on the estimation error nor the optimal preparation of the initial state depend on the parameters, which is important for practical applications.
-This is a consequence of the linear dependence of the Hamiltonian on the parameters.
-Finally, we have characterized the robustness of the adaptive strategy against imprecise control.
+Finally, we have studied the adaptive scheme of Ref.~\cite{Yuan_2015} to restore the quadratic time scaling of the QFIM, which is lost when the Hamiltonian does not commute with its derivatives with respect to the parameters, as is the case in our system.
+This approach uses a feedback strategy to linearize the effective generators.
+We optimized the initial state and found, notably, that neither the minimal scalar bound on the estimation precision nor the optimal initial state preparation depends on the parameters.
+This independence makes the scheme well-suited for practical implementation.
+Finally, we demonstrated the robustness of the adaptive strategy against imprecise control.